sameerpir12/sameerpir12.github.io/README.md

 1.  **Assume an Expert Role**: We first tell the AI to act as an "expert summarizer and political analyst."
 This puts it in the right mindset for the task.
 2.  **State the Goal Clearly**: The primary instruction is to produce a "concise, neutral, and unbiased summary."
-3.  **Define What to Remove**: Crucially, we explicitly tell the AI what to eliminate from the text:
+3.  **Define What to Remove**: Crucially, we explicitly tell the AI to eliminate from the text:
     *   **Loaded Language**: Words designed to evoke a strong emotional reaction (e.g., "devastating," "heroic," "scandalous").
     *   **Emotional Appeals**: Arguments that target feelings rather than logic.
     *   **Opinions**: Subjective statements that cannot be verified as facts.